blelocalization/blelocalization.github.io/index.md

 *  #### Uses Packet Count / No to RSSI
       Most techniques use RSS or strength values of signals from fixed devices like WiFi APs and then map that to distance either through fingerprinting or by deriving a mathamatical model of signal strength decay with distance.
       Finding by Couting ignores RSS value altogether due to its high variance and unreliability in indoor settings.
+It simply       counts the number of packets received from the beacons.

 ### Our Solution